acse-hz6215/esp32-notes/environment-setup/VSCode.md

 # Install ESP-IDF Extension from VSCode

 ## For Windows

-Install ESP-IDF VSCode Extension, and follow the [Youtube tutorial](https://www.youtube.com/watch?v=Lc6ausiKvQM) to configure the extension.
-It's recommended to install the ESP-IDF under the User folder, for example:
+Install ESP-IDF from VSCode Extension Manager, follow the [Youtube tutorial](https://www.youtube.com/watch?v=Lc6ausiKvQM) to configure the extension

+It's recommended to install the ESP-IDF under the User folder, for example

 >Will install ESP-IDF master into:
 >```